Using Xbox Game Pass? Here are the 15 games to download now

 Doom Eternal

-Doom Eternal takes the gleefully addictive hyperviolence of 2016’s Doom reboot and cranks everything up to eleven.
+Doom Eternal takes the gleefully addictive hyperviolence of 2016’s Doom reboot and cranks everything up to 11.
 This is pure first-person-shooter adrenaline at its finest, as you’ll rapidly jump and dash around huge combat arenas while using all manner of shotguns, rifles and chainsaws to strategically dismember each demon in your way.
 Eternal is far bigger and more ambitious than its predecessor, with some platforming and puzzle-solving to break up the bloodshed as well as a ton of collectibles for completionists to go after.
 If you’re looking for a satisfying, fast-paced shooter to help you blow off some steam, few games do it better than Doom Eternal.

 Available on: console, PC, cloud